Geriatrics: Research

 Changes in physiology with aging may alter the absorption, the effectiveness and the side effect profile of many drugs.
 These changes may occur in oral protective reflexes (dryness of the mouth caused by diminished salivary glands), in the gastrointestinal system (such as with delayed emptying of solids and liquids possibly restricting speed of absorption), and in the distribution of drugs with changes in body fat and muscle and drug elimination.

 Psychological considerations include the fact that elderly persons (in particular, those experiencing substantial memory loss or other types of cognitive impairment) are unlikely to be able to adequately monitor and adhere to their own scheduled pharmacological administration.
 One study (Hutchinson et al., 2006) found that 25% of participants studied admitted to skipping doses or cutting them in half.
 Self-reported noncompliance with adherence to a medication schedule was reported by a striking one-third of the participants.
 Further development of methods that might possibly help monitor and regulate dosage administration and scheduling is an area that deserves attention.

 Another important area is the potential for improper administration and use of potentially inappropriate medications, and the possibility of errors that could result in dangerous drug interactions.
-Polypharmacy is often a predictive factor (Cannon et al., 2006).
-Research done on home/community health care found that "nearly 1 of 3 medical regimens contain a potential medication error" (Choi et al., 2006).
+Polypharmacy is often a predictive factor.
+Research done on home/community health care found that "nearly 1 of 3 medical regimens contain a potential medication error".